Compare Mitsubishi’s extended warranty with third-party auto warranties.

 What really makes CARCHEX stand out from the crowd are the accolades the company has received from its partners, customers, and other review websites.
 The Better Business Bureau, for example, gives CARCHEX a perfect A+ score.
 Learn more about CARCHEX reviews here.

 - High customer satisfaction

 |Max Length of Coverage||7 years/100,000 miles||8 years/200,000+ miles||10 years/250,000 miles||200,000 miles|

 |Repair Network||Mitsubishi dealers only||Repair facilities certified by the National Institute for Automotive Service Excellence (ASE®)||> 30,000 facilities nationwide||ASE-Certified repair facilities|

 |Cancellation Policy||Refund if within 30 days||Refund if within 30 days||Refund if within 30 days||Refund if within 30 days|

 |Availability||From local dealer||Free, instant quote||Free, instant quote||Free, instant quote|

 |Contact your Mitsubishi Dealer for Pricing||

 Take-Away: There Are Plenty Of Options

-A Mitsubishi extended warranty from the dealership isn’t your only choice for an extended warranty.
+A Mitsubishi extended warranty from the dealership isn’t your only choice for long-term coverage.
 Third-party extended warranty companies often provide more extensive or longer coverage at a lower price.
 We recommend calling several providers and comparing quotes.